stephaniedurand/SeisTomoPy_V3/README.md

 For installing the Python dependencies, please run :

-conda install -c conda-forge obspy h5py future requests tornado flake8 pytest mock basemap pyqt pip jsonschema responses pyqtgraph pytest-xdist
+conda install -c conda-forge obspy h5py basemap pyqt pip pyqtgraph

 If there is any problem with the compilation of fortran source files, we recommand to install fortran using: https://gcc.gnu.org/wiki/GFortranBinaries